DAS-OATs/astrocook/docs/tutorials/getting_started.md

 Hover your mouse over any data point or absorption line.
 A tooltip will appear displaying the precise Wavelength, Flux, and information about identified components or regions!
 :::

+(data-inspector)=
+### The Data Inspector

+For precise pixel-level analysis, you can open the **Data Inspector**.

+1.  **Right-click** on any point in the spectrum plot.
+2. Select **Inspect Data (near ...)** from the context menu.

+This opens a floating window displaying the raw values (Wavelength, Flux, Error, Continuum) centered on the pixel you clicked.
+The table supports infinite scrolling, automatically loading more data as you move up or down.

 (getting-started-customizing)=
 ## 3. Customizing the View (Right Sidebar)